 While some airlines are more lenient than others, it is always best to come prepared.
 For example, Southwest Airlines is very strict as they always require a copy of the birth certificate or government-issued photo ID at check-in if you want your little one to fly as a lap child.

 Hot Tip: If your child turns 2 years old during a trip (hello Disney birthday vacation!), you will be required to pay for a full-priced ticket.
 This would be a good opportunity to book 2 one-way tickets in order to save a few dollars.

 Age: 2 to 18 Years Old

 Once your child turns 2 years old they will be required to pay the full airfare and no longer be allowed to fly as a lap child — cue the sad music.

 This also means that they won’t be required to prove their age anymore, which means that you don’t have to worry about traveling with additional ID for them.

 Minors under the age of 18 will not need ID to pass through security, only a boarding pass to board the plane if they are accompanied by an adult.

-Although it isn’t required, I always feel weird about traveling without some sort of ID for my kids.
-So, regardless of where we are traveling to, I will always have some sort of ID for them.
+Although it isn’t required, it may feel weird traveling without some sort of ID for your kids.
+So, regardless of where you are traveling to, we suggest having some sort of ID for them.

-Sometimes that may mean a printed copy of their birth certificate or passport, or, at the very least, a photo of their passports on my cell phone.
+Sometimes that may mean a printed copy of their birth certificate or passport, or, at the very least, a photo of their passport on your cell phone.